Divorce Self-Help

 Pandemic and Divorce

 Photo by Wolf Schram on Unsplash It is C+16 since my world changed.
 Pardon me if you don't understand my lingo.
-Ironically, I happen to be reading "Seveneves" by Neal Stephenson, which is a story about a BIG world change, the destruction of earth as the result of an Agent that breaks up the moon into little pieces. [...]
+Ironically, I am reading "Seveneves" by Neal Stephenson, a story about a BIG world change, the destruction of earth due to an Agent that breaks up the moon into little pieces.
+The science is over my head, [...]

 Go to Top